Audi Brake Pad Warning Light

 The first step is to determine if the warning light is actually coming from the brake pads or the hydraulic system.
 To do this, you’ll need to unbolt the front and rear wheel hubs and take a look at the brake pads themselves.
 If they’re worn down significantly, it’s likely that the warning light is related to the pads and not the hydraulic system.

-If you determined that the brake pad warning light is actually coming from the brakes themselves, then you’ll need to replace them.
+If you determine that the brake pad warning light is coming from the brakes themselves, you'll need to replace them.
 You can do this yourself or have a mechanic do it for you, but be sure to get a quality set of pads that will last longer.

 If however, you determined that the brake pad warning light is coming from somewhere else in your Audi, like in one of the sensors near your wheel hubs, then it’s most likely something more serious and needs to be fixed by a technician.
 In this case, having a mechanic replace all of your brake lines will usually solve the problem.

-If your Audi brake pad warning light is on, don’t panic.
-In most cases, the light will turn off when you replace your brake pads.
-If it doesn’t turn off after a few days or if the light stays on, it’s likely that there is another issue with your car and you need to take it in for service.
-However, if the brake pad warning light is on and you’ve replaced your brake pads but the problem persists, there may be a more serious problem with your car that requires professional attention.
+If your Audi brake pad warning light is on, don't panic.
+The light will usually turn off when you replace your brake pads.
+If it doesn't turn off after a few days or if the light stays on, it's likely that there is another issue with your car, and you need to take it in for service.
+However, if the brake pad warning light is on and you've replaced your brake pads but the problem persists, a more severe problem with your car may require professional attention.

-Can I drive with brake pad warning light on?
+Can I drive with the brake pad warning light on?

 What does it mean when Audi says brake pads?